esteinig/netview/README.md

 For an introduction to the analysis of genetic population structure with NetView, see the [Pearl Oyster Tutorial](https://github.com/esteinig/netview/blob/master/tutorials/PearlOysterTutorial.md).

 If you find any bugs or would like to contribute, feel free to contact us or use the issues function on GitHub.
+Please not that this repository is still under development and is not the published version.
+NetView for Python is available [here](https://github.com/esteinig/NetViewP).

 ###Installation
 ---